• Skip to primary navigation

 • Before you go to bed

-What can I do in the Kitchen in 15 minutes?
+What Kitchen tasks can I do in 15 minutes?

 • Clean dishes and dry and put away.
 Stop just putting them on the drying rack.
 Put them away after you dry them.

-• Clear junk mail off the counter-tops.
+• Clear junk mail off the countertops.
 Paper clutter can get out of hand quickly.
-So, have a recycling bin and shredder nearby to take care of the tasks right away.
+So, have a recycling bin (Affiliate Link) and shredder (Affiliate Link) nearby to take care of the tasks immediately.

 • Take out racks and set the self-clean on your oven.
 Your oven probably has a self-cleaning feature.
-Starting it when you are home, it can clean the oven while you are doing something else.
+Starting it at home can clean the oven while doing something else.

 • Clean the inside of the microwave.
 Wiping down the inside of the microwave with vinegar and water spray will clear out the other odors that may be lingering.